310mc/https-310mc.github.io-tl/source/_posts/wedding_march/red_diamond.md

 [^3]: A <em>yakatabune</em> specifically.
 [^4]: Originally, Nagisa asks what <em>koibana</em> means, to which Jun responds that it’s a short version of “stories of romance”. <em>Koi</em> being romantic love, and <em>bana</em> is shortened from <em>hanashi</em>, which means story.
 I made it “romantic crush” to give a similar feeling in English.
 [^5]: Referring to <a href="https://ensemble-stars.fandom.com/wiki/School_Trip" target="_blank">School Trip</a>.
-[^6]: The <a href="https://en.japantravel.com/kyoto/otowa-waterfall/14020" target="_blank">Otowa waterfall</a> has three streams, and visitors can drink the water from one of the them for its benefit.
+[^6]: The <a href="https://en.japantravel.com/kyoto/otowa-waterfall/14020" target="_blank">Otowa waterfall</a> has three streams, and visitors can drink the water from one of them for its benefit.
 [^7]: This is what an <a href="https://en.wikipedia.org/wiki/Ema_(Shinto)" target="_blank">ema</a> looks like.
 [^8]: This is <a href="https://www.jishujinja.or.jp/english/" target="_blank">the shrine</a> and its statue in question.
 [^9]: Makoto’s referring to <a href="https://en.wikipedia.org/wiki/Fushimi_Inari-taisha" target="_blank">this</a> specific shrine.